-A comprehensive review of the scientific evidence for vaping products, their potential health effects and their role in tobacco harm reduction by British American Tobacco (BAT) as World Vape Day sets to be celebrated on May 30.
+A comprehensive review of the scientific evidence for vaping products, their potential health effects and their role in tobacco harm reduction by BAT as World Vape Day sets to be celebrated on May 30.

 This review shows that, over the past decade, the number of people who incorrectly believe vaping is as harmful or more harmful than smoking conventional cigarettes has risen in the UK, Europe, and the U.S., according to a press note.
 This is despite several scientific reviews published in the same period showing that vaping products manufactured in accordance with quality standards present less risk to health than combustible cigarettes.